jbendtsen/tiny-android-template/readme.md

 4) Build libraries
 - `./link.pl`
 	- Links all resources, fixes library resource references and compiles library classes into DEX bytecode.
 Most of the work for creating the app is done here.
 The Android VM has an *interesting* method of locating and making use of resources; this script prepares project & library code and resources to match the expected layout/format.
-	- Note: there will likely be many warnings, however they won't affect whether the app will run or not.
-Android Studio ignores these warnings.

 5) Create APK (you will need a KeyStore file for this.
 See **"Notes"** for details.)
 - `./make.sh`